Supercurrent flow in inhomogeneous superconductors: Supercurrent statistics

 \subsection{Numerical simulation}

 Figure \ref{F:modelcurrent} demonstrates the result of numerical simulation of the modulus of the order parameter (color map) and supercurrent (current flow lines) in the 2D geometry at $\tau_*^\text{2D}/\tau=0.01$.

+To generate these images we considered a discrete version of the model on a grid of size $128\times128$ with periodic boundary conditions.
+The values of $\tau_1(\br_i)$ at each site were generated randomly and independently from the Gaussian distribution.
+The coherence length $\xi$ was assumed to be 10 lattice spacings, hence $\xi/r_c=10$.
+The first corrections to the order parameter and supercurrent in the momentum representation were obtained from Eqs.\ \eqref{Delta1} and \eqref{djq}, where $\tau_1(\bq_i)$ was calculated as the fast Fourier transform of $\tau_1(\br_i)$.
+Making then the inverse Fourier transform, we obtain $|\Delta(\br_i)|$ and $\bj(\br_i)$ shown in Fig.\ \ref{F:modelcurrent}.

 The left and right panels are obtained for the same realization of $\tau_1(\br)$ but at different values of the average superfluid velocity: $\a/\a_c \to 0$ and $\a/\a_c=0.85$, respectively.
 One can clearly see that increasing the current enhances fluctuations of $|\Delta(\mathbf{r})|$ and renders the supercurrent pattern more inhomogeneous.
 The latter effect can be quantified by the root mean square of the angle $\vartheta$ between the local supercurrent and the direction of the average superfluid velocity.
 Since $\vartheta=j_y/j_0$, $\corr{\vartheta^2}$ is proportional to $C_{yy}(0)$ given by Eq.~\eqref{Cyy02}.
 This correlation function at $v=0.85 \, v_c$ is 2.05 times larger than at $v=0$.
 Hence the typical angle $\corr{\vartheta^2}^{1/2}$ at $v=0.85 \, v_c$ should be 43\% larger than that at a vanishing bias, in accordance with Fig.\ \ref{F:modelcurrent}.